Utkarsh67Kushwaha/Delta-Demo/README.md

 # Delta-Demo
-This is the Demo class for Git and Github.
+This is the Demo class for Git and Github